-Cuadrado joined the Cowgirl program after spending nine seasons at North Dakota State University where he compiled a 93-62-8 record.
+Cuadrado joined the Cowgirl program after spending nine seasons as the head coach at North Dakota State University where he compiled a 93-62-18 record.
 During the 2011 season at NDSU, Cuadrado led the Bison to a school-record win total of 15.
 On their way to a 15-4-2 record, the Bison recorded 11 shutouts and posted a 7-1-1 mark in Summit League play.
 The Bison advanced to their third-straight Summit League tournament, advancing to the title game before falling to Oakland.
 He had two players earn postseason honors with one First Team All-Summit league and Defensive Player of the Year.
 He also coached the first player in NDSU history to a CoSIDA Academic All-America First Team honor.

-The 2010 season was a historic season for NDSU and Cuadrado, earning the program's first Summit League Tournament title and advancing to the NCAA Tournament for the first time in program history.
+The 2010 season was a historic season for NDSU and Cuadrado, earning the program’s first Summit League tournament title and advancing to the NCAA Tournament for the first time in program history.
 After winning their Summit League semifinal game in penalty kicks, the Bison downed Western Illinois, 3-1, in the league title game.
 The victory earned NDSU a berth in the NCAA tournament against No. 9 Texas A&M. The Bison tied the Aggies, 1-1, before falling in penalty kicks.
 Cuadrado had two players selected to the All-Summit League First Team.
 NDSU finished the season 12-5-6 and 6-2-1 in the Summit League.